regenwatchdog/regenwatchdog.github.io/_posts/2021-06-01-june-news-roundup.md

 * the needs and concerns of older people who have resided in their homes for 45 years, particularly those with medical problems, ignored;
 * loss of long-term friends and neighbours;
 * being scared for their futures and the regeneration bringing tears to their eyes;
-* that residents who object to the regeneration failed respond to the application, as they felt ‘what is the point and who cares about us;
+* that residents who object to the regeneration failed respond to the application, as they felt ‘what is the point and who cares about us';
 * landlord displacement of residents prior to the planning application;
 * concerns that the ballot held in 2019 was not fair.